CyVerse-learning-materials/practical-software-management-workshop/README.md

 **Draft learning objectives**:

+- Understand how MyBinder and CyVerse can host notebooks and containers
+- Be able to generate a MyBinder notebook from a GitHub repository
+- Be able to deploy a container through CyVerse

 **Narrative**:

+Using a single GitHub repository with a sample Notebook and dependencies, we will guide users through deploying this application on MyBinder and on CyVerse VICE.

 **Dependencies from previous episode**:

- - Episode:
+ - Episode: 05 Notebooks
- - Dependency:
+ - Dependency: Jupyer notebook and dependencies for deployment

 **Products/outputs for subsequent episodes**:

- - Product/output:
+ - Product/output: A notebook with the tools for a reproducible analysis

 **User setup notes**:

+ - Tool/dataset/account: CyVerse account
- - Tool/dataset/account:
+ - Tool/dataset/account: Dockerhub account
- - Tool/dataset/account:
+ - Tool/dataset/account: GitHub account

 ----